-This chapter contains details of all changes to the EURING2000 code which have been made since the final PDF version of 29 October 2008.
-It also lists amendments to EURING2000+ code since the first version v112 of 17 May 2010.
-Amendments and additions to fields which are held on the EURING web site are also included in this document.
+This chapter contains details of all changes to the EURING2000+ code which have been made since the issue of Version 116 in April 2015.
+Amendments and additions to fields which are held on the EURING web site (Ringing Scheme, Species, Place and Circumstances) are also included in this document.